Senusret III: Initiatives

-Length of reign
+Reign

 A double-dated papyrus in the Berlin Museum shows Year 20 of his reign next to Year 1 of his son, Amenemhat III; generally, this is presumed to be a proof for a coregency with his son, which should have been started in this year.
 According to Josef W. Wegner, a Year 39 hieratic control note was recovered on a white limestone block from:

-Wegner stresses that it is unlikely that Amenemhat III, Senusret's son and successor, would still be working on his father's temple nearly four decades into his own reign.
+Wegner stresses that it is unlikely that Amenemhat III, Senusret's son and successor, would still be working on his father's temple nearly two decades into his own reign.
 He notes that the only possible explanation for the block's existence at the project is that Senusret III had a 39-year reign, with the final 20 years in coregency with his son Amenemhat III.
 Since the project was associated with a project of Senusret III, his Regnal Year was presumably used to date the block, rather than Year 20 of Amenemhat III.
 Wegner interprets this as an implication that Senusret was still alive in the first two decades of his son's reign.

 Wegner's hypothesis is rejected by some scholars, such as Pierre Tallet and Harco Willems; according to them, it is more likely that such a coregency never occurred, and that the Year 39 control note still refers to Amenemhat III, who may have ordered some additions to Senusret's monuments.

-Pyramid and complex
+Semna Boundary Stela

+The region known as Semna was located in Nubia.
+It was established as a fortified area in the reign of Senusret I. One of the three forts of Semna, known as Semna-West was where pharaoh Senusret III formed the stela known as the Semna Boundary Stela of Senusret III.

+One of Senusret I's major achievements was the conquest of Lower Nubia, which was later consolidated by Senusret III.
+In general in ancient Egypt, boundary stela served the purpose of demarcating territorial lines, acting as a notice that the demarcation was to be enforced.
+When Senusret III built various fortresses along the Second Nile Cataract as a militant frontier guard against the Kerma kingdom, he also constructed two monumental stela at the forts of Semna and Uronarti.
+The stela reiterated Egyptian dominance over Nubia and called for future authorities to preserve the boundary.

+The stela was discovered in 1845 by German Egyptologist Karl Richard Lepsius.